gemeinl/braindecode-features/readme.md

 The feature names allow for detailed post-hoc analysis, since they hold all required information to backtrack a feature performing well during decoding to its origin.

-## How can I pick a specific subset of features for decoing?
+## How can I pick a specific subset of features for decoding?
 braindecode-features offers a simple way to filter the potentially huge feature DataFrame to a subset of features as demonstrated below:
 - filter for features that were extracted from the Fourier domain:
   ```python